Published September 8, 2020

-Certificate IV in Beauty Therapy ( SHB40115 )
+- Certificate IV in Beauty Therapy ( SHB40115 )

-Certificate IV in Hairdressing (SHB40216)
+- Certificate IV in Hairdressing (SHB40216)

-- Diploma of Beauty Therapy ( SHB50115 )
+- Diploma of Beauty Therapy ( SHB50115 ) Most popular.

-Diploma of Salon Management (SHB50216)
+- Diploma of Salon Management (SHB50216)

-Takes between 6 months – 1 year to complete.
+It takes between 6 months – 1 year to complete.
 Qualifies you to become a hair or beauty salon manager, hairdresser, or barber.

 Advanced Diploma Level

-Advanced Diploma of Intense Pulsed Light and Laser for Hair Reduction (SHB60118)
+- Advanced Diploma of Intense Pulsed Light and Laser for Hair Reduction (SHB60118)

 Qualifies you to become a laser hair removal specialist.

-Bachelor of Health Science (Dermal Therapy) / Bachelor of Dermal Science
+- Bachelor of Health Science (Dermal Therapy) / Bachelor of Dermal Science

-Graduate Diploma of Dermal Science (52854WA)
+- Graduate Diploma of Dermal Science (52854WA)

-A Graduate Diploma of Beauty Therapy is the highest beauty qualification in Australia, and is equivalent to Master’s-level study.
+A Graduate Diploma of Beauty Therapy is the highest beauty qualification in Australia and is equivalent to a Master’s-level study.
 You usually complete the Graduate Diploma after the Bachelor of Health Science (Dermal Therapies), a science degree specialising in human skin anatomy, physiology and chemistry.
 Completing the Diploma of Beauty Therapy will often function as an entry pathway into the Bachelor course, with your qualifications counting as credit toward completion.

 Want to read more?

-Administration Cover Letter Example
+Hospitality Cover Letter Example

 Discover the key points to include in any hospitality cover letter.
 Use this sample hospitality cove...